hicked/SYSC4001_A1/README.md

 5. This 1401 processor reads the tape and outputs the data to a printer for humans to read.

 Off-line operation has some advantages and disadvantages compared to the CPU operating the card reader and printer directly.
 An advantage of off-line operation is that the CPU no longer has to wait for the card reader and printer, and can instead use tape drives, which are much faster.
 This frees up the CPU to finish a batch faster and spend more time processing, rather than waiting for I/O. This advantage can be leveraged even further by using several input and output tape processor units, so that input tapes are always ready for the CPU to process, and output tapes are printed onto paper as soon as possible.
 Using extra processors, readers, and printers allows the CPU to process even more, and minimizes idle and I/O processing time.

-Disadvantage
+The disadvantage of off-line operation lies in the use of magnetic tapes to store data.
+Since tapes can only be written to and read from sequentially, programs could not be added to the tape while the CPU was processing.
+Because of this, operators did not run individual programs, so programmers had to wait for an enitre batch of programs to be processed before being able to view the result of their code.

 e) [0.4 mark] Batch Operating Systems used special cards to automate processing and to identify the jobs to be done.
 A new job started by using a special card that contained a command,  starting with $, like: